sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

 Step 3 : Configure Uploaded Library in Fire Insights
 ^^^^^^^^^^^^^^^

-Configure the path of the uploaded fire core jar library in Databricks in Fire Insights.
+Configure the path of the uploaded fire core JAR library in Databricks in Fire Insights.

 To configure the path, navigate to **Administration** --> **Configuration** --> **Databricks**